 Recently found out I’m pregnant (yay), but I’m also newly ill.
-I think my fever (yesterday, before I found out I was pregnant) only lasted a few hours, and I treated it with medicine.
-However, I made the big mistake of googling “fever and 3.5 weeks pregnant” and now I am freaking out about neural tube defects, cleft palates, and miscarriage.
-I understand you can’t tell me if anything is actually wrong with my baby, but it would help me to wrap my head around the data.
-I wish I could just be happy about my big news.
+I think my fever (yesterday, before I found out I was pregnant) only lasted a few hours, and I treated it with Tylenol.
+However, I made the big mistake of googling “fever and 3.5 weeks pregnant,” and now I am freaking out about all sorts of things — neural tube defects, miscarriage, and even second-guessing my decision to treat it at all.

 —Two tests in one day